amyoshino/PUI2016_amy324/HW3_amy324/README.md

 Assignment 3:
 - Based on information obtained on last class, we have the old rout mean and standart deviation values.
 - We calculated the mean and std to the new route and calculated z
+- The idea is: Does this new route improved the commute time?
+- Null Hypothesis: The commute time is longer or same comparing to the previous route, i.e., mean_time_new >= mean_time_old
+- Alternative Hypothesis: The commute time is shorter compared to the old route. mean_time_new < mean_time_old
 - Hour test reject the null hypothesis.

+Observation: Since the deadline is moved to 23:59, I made some improvements on this homework.
+If not allowed, please use the 5pm version.